 Pat Willis is a mining engineer and Professional Enghineer with over 40 years’ experience in mining, mining research and development, and private consultancy.
 Pat has led a number of feasibility studies and technical reviews in the past 15 years covering most commodities.
 He has also acted as Expert Witness and provides expert opinion on a range of mining related issues.
 He is a holder of a South African Mine Metallurgical Managers Certificate of Competency and is a Fellow and past President of the Southern African Institute of Mining and Metallurgy (SAIMM).
-He is Managing Director of the UK office.
+He is Chairman of the UK business.

 Clive Brown is a mining engineer with approximately 25 years’ experience in the mining industry including production work in operational gold and coal mines, work as a blasting engineer, work as a consulting mining engineer undertaking feasibility studies and mine designs for a wide range of mines and a role as technical manager for a gold mine.

 Maurice Boustead is a mechanical engineer with over 30 years’ experience in the mining industry specializing in infrastructure design including pipes and pumps and mining equipment choice and operation.
 He has extensive material handling experience and has undertaken numerous due diligence reviews focusing on costs and engineering infrastructure.

 Selected Associate Consultants